edervzz/sur/README.md

 # SUR - API to shorten urls

 ## What is it?
-An API allows to you shorten big urls and them be more easy to share in your social networks
+An API allows you shorten big urls and them be more easy to share in your social networks

 https://surly.dev/YXZ1B == https://github.com/edervzz/banking-go-docker